A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have shown how to uniformly derive the closed monoidal substitution structure for presheaf categories over different types of (untyped) contexts, as well as for different types of nominal sets.
-In the nominal case, the substitution tensors are novel and fill a notable gap in the theory of nominal sets.
+In the nominal case, the substitution tensors fill a notable gap in the theory of nominal sets.
 In addition, we have exposed new connections between nominal and presheaf models, extending the nominal landscape.
 While this is a rather technical contribution to begin with, it is intended as a starting point for further development.

-All ingredients are now at hand to develop the initial semantics for binding signatures as introduced by \citet{ftp99} at the level of nominal sets, for example, the characterization of the nominal set of $\lambda$-terms (with its substitution structure) as an initial $H$-monoid for an endofunctor $H$.
-It is not clear yet how straightforward this will be, as the substitution tensor we described on $\Nom$ is \emph{affine}: terms substituted for different variables have disjoint supports.
-A possible solution might be to use renaming sets or the ``captureful'' substitution tensor (\Cref{rem:nom-sub-cap}).
-A related application is the semantics of higher-order recursion schemes~\cite{amv09} in which \emph{infinite} $\lambda$-terms form the initial \emph{completely iterative} $H$-monoid.
+All ingredients are now at hand to develop the initial semantics for binding signatures as introduced by Fiore et al.~\cite{ftp99} at the level of nominal sets, for example, the characterization of the nominal set of $\lambda$-terms (with its substitution structure) as an initial $H$-monoid for an endofunctor $H$.
+A related application is the semantics of higher-order recursion schemes~\cite{amv11} in which \emph{infinite} $\lambda$-terms form the initial \emph{completely iterative} $H$-monoid.
+It is not clear yet how straightforward these applications will be, as the substitution tensor we described on $\Nom$ is \emph{affine}: terms substituted for different variables have disjoint supports.
+If this poses problems, then a possible solution might be to use renaming sets or the ``captureful'' substitution tensor (\Cref{rem:nom-sub-cap}).
+Overall, it is now possible to compare the different axiomatizations of substitutions as given in~\cite{ftp99} in the nominal setting, in particular single-variable substitution as studied in~\cite{gm08,g16,g09} with the multi-variable monoid based approach from~\cite{ftp99}.

 We have instantiated our theory to presheaves over untyped contexts.
-In remains to study whether it also applies to more complicated (e.g. dependently or parametrically) \emph{typed} contexts, and how it integrates with existing approaches to typed nominal sets.
+In remains to study whether it also applies to more involved (e.g.~dependently or parametrically) \emph{typed} contexts, and how it integrates with existing approaches to typed nominal sets.

-\citet{fr25} have recently developed the theory of \emph{single-variable} substitution for the types of contexts ($\B$, $\I$, $\S$, $\F$) we consider.
+Fiore and Ranchod~\cite{fr25} have recently developed the theory of \emph{single-variable} substitution for the types of contexts ($\B$, $\I$, $\S$, $\F$) we consider.
 As an application of the extended nominal landscape, one could try to transfer this theory to the appropriate nominal models.

 Finally, we aim to apply our results to the recently introduced \emph{higher-order abstract GSOS} framework~\cite{gmstu23}.
 In the latter, the operational semantics of higher-order languages such as the $\lambda$-calculus are modeled via suitable bifunctors on presheaf categories, and their definition involves the internal hom of the substitution tensor.
 With substitution tensors on nominal-like sets now being available, a technically simplified description of higher-order operational semantics over these models should be in reach.